nzamani/ui5-nabi-m/docs/deployment/consuming-lib-in-apps.md

-# Consuming nabi.m in UI5 apps deployed of SAPCP or NW ABAP
+# Consuming nabi.m in UI5 apps deployed to SAPCP or NW ABAP

 ## Before you continue deploy the nabi.m library